Spatiotemporal pattern: Crime

-The same principle of spatiotemporal encoding is employed in crime.
-Criminals use spatiotemporal patterns to plan and execute their activities.
-Criminals often use temporal patterns to identify and target victims, or to plan and coordinate their activities with other criminals.
-For example, criminals may use temporal patterns to determine when to commit a crime, when to travel to a particular area, or when to commit a particular crime.
-Criminals may also use spatial patterns to identify potential targets and to identify routes for their activities.
+Criminals show spatiotemporal patterns when planning and executing their activities that may be used to predict their future behaviour.
+Temporal patterns may apply to preferred times when crimes are committed.
+Spatial patterns can be identified in potential targets and routes for criminal activities.

 Spatial patterns may be used to identify the most likely locations for crimes to occur, or to identify potential escape routes.
 In addition, criminals often use temporal and spatial patterns to hide their activities, such as by committing crimes in areas with low population density or in areas with limited surveillance.
 By understanding spatiotemporal patterns in relation to crime, law enforcement and crime prevention professionals can develop strategies to better prevent and respond to criminal activities.
 For example, law enforcement can use spatiotemporal patterns to identify crime hot spots and to determine the most effective strategies for responding to these areas.
 In addition, law enforcement and crime prevention professionals can use spatiotemporal patterns to identify and monitor potential suspects or areas of criminal activity.